 The Lehen, halfway between town and the current Red Bull Arena, was closed in 2002.

-Currently challenging SV Austria Salzburg in the regional fourth tier are Salzburger AK 1914, the foundation date meaning that they are the oldest club in the city.
+Currently challenging SV Austria Salzburg in the regional third tier are Salzburger AK 1914, the foundation date meaning that they are the oldest club in the city.
 Not only that, they were the most successful before the war, three times runners-up in the national amateur championships.
 Twice top-flight in the professional era, SAK have been in the lower leagues since the 1980s.

 Salzburg Airport WA Mozart is 3km (1.5 miles) west of town, linked by bus No.2 (every 10-20mins, journey time 20mins, €2.70) to the train station at Südtirolerplatz.
 Tickets are sold from the machine by the bus stop or from the driver.
 A taxi (+43 6649 167 768) should cost about €12.